Thousands take to the streets in Honduras to protest election result

 LIBRE has said it will keep protesting and Zelaya says the party is willing to go the nation's supreme court to annul the election result.

-But given Honduras' recent history of political instability, analysts applauded the fact that the march was peaceful.
+Given Honduras' recent history of political instability, however, analysts applauded the fact that the march was peaceful.

 "LIBRE's decision to take its accusations of fraud down a peaceful and legal path guarantees the political stability of Honduras in the short term," said analyst Francisco Zaravia.